Aakriti05/Robotic-Arm-Trajectory-Planning-using-Genetic-Algorithm/README.md

 **Contributions**

-Aakriti Agrawal - Genetic Algorithm
+Aakriti Agrawal - Genetic Algorithm.
-Rishabh Mathur - Hermite Interpolation, checking chromosome validity Ashutosh Purohit - Fitness Value Calculation , Inverse Kinematics for 2 and 3 link arm Fauzan Zaid Khan - Display and animation , Compilation of all codes
+Rishabh Mathur - Hermite Interpolation, checking chromosome validity.
+Ashutosh Purohit - Fitness Value Calculation , Inverse Kinematics for 2 and 3 link arm.
+Fauzan Zaid Khan - Display and animation , Compilation of all codes.

 ### Conclutions and Future Recommendatins
 This technique can be used to control robotic arms in industrial areas where inefficiencies can lead to heavy losses.